Flockyy/feelingz/README.md

 Feelingz is a project for someone who work as a coach of life

-It's separated in two sub app, a backend api and a front-end web app, launched with docker
+It's separated in two sub app, a backend api and a front-end web app, launched with docker.

 The Goal of this application is to help the professionnal to modify customers informations, and have some data analysis reports to help him with his work.